- TheDownload.AI

 It’s official: AI isn’t just in search, it’s in your browser.
 With Copilot mode, Microsoft is positioning Edge as a direct competitor to Chrome and Arc for knowledge workers.
 This also signals where the future is heading: AI won’t be a tab you open.
 It’ll be baked into the way you browse, work, and interact online.

-With rapid international growth and 41% gross profit growth last year, Pacaso is hitting their stride.
-They even recently reserved the Nasdaq ticker PCSO.
+Now, after 41% YoY gross profit growth last year alone, they recently reserved the Nasdaq ticker PCSO.

 Paid advertisement for Pacaso’s Regulation A offering.
 Read the offering circular at invest.pacaso.com.
+Reserving a ticker symbol is not a guarantee that the company will go public.
+Listing on the NASDAQ is subject to approvals.

 🚀 Thank you for reading The Download